Nejurgis/HW2/README.md

     const groupAdultsByAgeRange = require("./transform").groupAdultsByAgeRange
     ```
     _Note: This is a named export_
 1. The exported `groupAdultsByAgeRange` should be a function.
+X
 1. The function will be called with an array of objects as its argument.
 The objects represent people, with a property `name` and a property `age`.
 Your function should group each person **over the age of 18** into age ranges.
 Here are a few examples:
     ```js
     // Example 1